 Why do some Chinese herbal formulas taste bitter?

 Chinese herbal formulas are sometimes bitter because they are composed of roots and barks (where the strongest medicinal compounds are found).
-Although patients may initially dislike the taste of Chinese herbs, they often develop a craving for them after a few days.
+Although patients may initially dislike the taste of Chinese herbs, they often adjust and may even develop a craving for them after a few days.

 Does Chinese Herbal Medicine have side effects?